Starting Dysport treatment

 The most important information you should know about Dysport

 Dysport may cause serious side effects that can be life threatening, including problems breathing or swallowing, or spread of toxin effects.
 These problems can happen within hours or days to weeks after an injection of Dysport.
-Death can happen as a complication if you have severe problems with swallowing or breathing after treatment with Dysport.
+Death can happen as a complication if your child has severe problems with swallowing or breathing after treatment with Dysport.

 Common side effects